CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 3. Degrowth valorizes care as socially necessary labor but also recognizes the extent to which care work has historically been a definitive expectation of women.
 Thus, whereas care work must be expanded within a regenerative political economy, it must be ungendered and equitably distributed as well.

-## : 6.
+## :x 6.
 We recognize the roles of different forms of technology in a degrowth transition.

 1. There can be no question whether modern technologies will be deployed in service of a degrowth transition.
 Instead, the question is which ones and at what scales.
 While one and the same technology can be used for various ends, different technologies are nevertheless conditioned by, and condition further, different historical trajectories—a fact that socialists cannot stand to ignore.
 The status quo whereby tech capitalists innovate first and let society deal with the consequences second has produced a particular image of modern technology that is both unsustainable and oppressive to the working class.
 One timely example of this is greenwashing by corporations and captured governments promoting false solutions in the form of growth-enabling technologies, including forms of carbon capture and storage (CCS) such as direct air capture (DACCS) and bioenergy carbon capture and storage (BECCS) ([CIEL, 2021](https://www.ciel.org/organizations-demand-policymakers-reject-carbon-capture-and-storage/)).
 Thus, we call for democratic control over technological research, development, manufacturing, and rollout.